Fresh to your door: Ready made meals and organic produce from local sources

 “There is pretty much a taste for everybody,” Troutner said.
 “Each meal has an entrée, a vegetable and a starch.
 We have breakfast options, too, like quiche, French toast and omelets.”

-Each meal has less than 600 milligrams of sodium, less than 50 grams of carbohydrates and a low amount of saturated fat.
+Each meal has fewer than 600 milligrams of sodium, fewer than 50 grams of carbohydrates and a low amount of saturated fat.

 “Even if you don’t have any health issues, this is an easy, convenient and healthy meal,” Troutner said.